floydnant/dotfiles/README.md

 ## @TODO

+-   [ ] Add instructions on how to use the repo on a daily basis
+-   [ ] Remove vscode extensions from Brewfile
 -   [ ] Setup encryption
 -   [ ] System preferences `https://github.com/politician/dotfiles/blob/main/run_once_before_2-configure-system-darwin.sh.tmpl`
 -   [ ] Setup global node/npm stuff